-At the time of writing, the Coalition Government is dismantling the previous administration's 'command and control' approach to public health and is proposing the establishment of local health and wellbeing boards.
-These would be inclusive organisations involving all the key players in the local health economy, including local authorities, GP commissioners and providers of both primary and secondary care.
-They would be given a budget and charged with the responsibility to identify and address local public health needs, including health inequalities.
+The Coalition Government dismantled the previous administration's 'command and control' approach to public health and established local health and wellbeing boards (HWBs).
+They have continued to flourish under the incumbent Conservative Government.
+They are inclusive organisations involving all the key players in the local health economy, including local authorities, GP commissioners and providers of both primary and secondary care.
+They are charged with the responsibility to identify and address local public health needs, including health inequalities.

-The Coalition's policy on public health is based largely on the Marmot Review Fair Society, Healthy Lives.
-The finer details of the Government's policy on public health issues have yet to be determined but the main principles are enshrined in its white paper Healthy Lives, Healthy People, as follows:
+The Coalition's policy on public health was based largely on Fair Society, Healthy Lives (the Marmot Review).
+The Conservative Government has continued to build on this policy, the main principles of which were enshrined in the white paper Healthy Lives, Healthy People, as follows:

 - It is important to build people's self-esteem, confidence and resilience right from infancy - with stronger support for early years.
 Self-esteem is the key to motivating individuals and addressing lifestyle factors that lead to health inequalities.
 There will be continued commitment to reduce child poverty, an increase in health visitors and a refocusing of the Sure Start scheme.

 - Preventative services will be focused on delivering the best outcomes for citizens and the emphasis will be on local empowerment initiatives rather than top-down regulations ('the Big Society').

 - Local government and local communities will be at the heart of improving health and well-being for their populations and tackling inequalities.
 There will be a new integrated public health service - Public Health England.